Robin Lee Graham: Indian Ocean leg

 On July 6, 1967, Graham sailed Dove out of Darwin and made 1,900 nmi in 18 days to reach Direction Island in the Cocos Islands.
 Eighteen hours out of the Cocos Islands, Dove was again dismasted during a brief storm.
 Graham sailed under jury rig for 2300 nmi to reach Port Louis Harbor, Mauritius.
 After repairs, Dove made for Réunion Island and then sailed 1450 nmi to Durban, South Africa, arriving there on October 21.

-Graham spent nine months in South Africa, calling on ports along the southern edge of the continent including East London, South Africa, Port Elizabeth, Plettenberg Bay, Knysna, Stilbaai, Struisbaai, Gordon's Bay and finally Cape Town.
+Graham spent nine months in South Africa, calling on ports along the southern edge of the continent including East London, Port Elizabeth, Plettenberg Bay, Knysna, Stilbaai, Struisbaai, Gordon's Bay and finally Cape Town.
 He married his girlfriend and went on a honeymoon at Kruger National Park.

 Atlantic Ocean leg

 On July 13, 1968, Dove left Cape Town and sailed toward the northern coast of South America.
 On August 5, Dove made landfall in Clarence Bay, Ascension Island.
 A week later, Graham sailed Dove out of Clarence Bay and towards Suriname.
 On August 31, Dove sailed up the Suriname River to the city of Paramaribo.

 On October 12, 1968, Dove sailed out of the mouth of the Suriname River and headed to Barbados.
 After a month in Barbados, Graham's new boat, Return of Dove, was sailed down Fort Lauderdale, Florida to Saint Thomas, U.S. Virgin Islands.
 Graham sailed Dove from Barbados to Saint Thomas and sold her before continuing his trip in the bigger Return of Dove on November 20, 1969.
 Eight days later, Graham reached the San Blas Islands, where he spent two months exploring.
 After spending Christmas and New Year's Day in Cristobal in the Canal Zone, Return of Dove sailed through the Panama Canal with Robin, Patti and the mandatory Panama Canal Company pilot aboard and reaching Balboa on January 17, 1970.
 Robin then visited the Galapagos Islands.
-In April 1970 he ended his voyage at Long Beach, CA where had started from 1,739 days and 30,600 miles earlier.
+In April 1970 he ended his voyage at Long Beach, California where he had started from 1,739 days and 30,600 miles earlier.